yahmad3495/Github-User-Page/index.md

 -I love movies, TV shows, and anime.
 Super hard to pick favorites, but I really enjoyed Attack on Titan a lot.

+## Goals
+- [ ] Hit Radiant in Valorant
+- [ ] Work at google and make 7 figures in year
+- [ ] Travel to at least 5 other countries
+- [ ] Become the best programmer in all of existence

 ## Projects

 ### 1. E4E: Radio Telemetry Tracker